 The way forward on EU enforcement

 The Commission regularly conducts surveys on the enforcement of intellectual property rights.
-The latest survey was conducted in 2010 following similar surveys in 2008 and 2006.
-The outcomes of this assessment are set forth in a Commission Staff Working Document of February 2013 and in individual country reports (Argentina, Malaysia, South Korea, Thailand, Turkey & Vietnam).
+The latest survey was conducted in 2014 following similar surveys in 2010, 2008 and 2006.
+The report of this survey is set forth in a Commission Staff Working Document.

 - This assessment also helps the EU define certain countries where the protection and/or enforcement of intellectual property are detrimental to EU interests.

 - The report will also benefit third country authorities' understanding of the perception of EU users of their IPR systems, particularly in regard to potential areas for improvement.